TRY OUR FREE APP

 Image: Paramount Pictures

 Between myth and folklore, Shakespearean tragedies, and vintage classics, the stories that stand the test of time all have one thing in common: a message that has resonated with generations of readers.
-Refreshing the characters and setting of a beloved story is a great way to make a timeless theme or perennial plot your own, reviving it for a new generation.
+Refreshing the characters and location of a beloved story is a great way to make a timeless theme or perennial plot your own, reviving it for a new generation.
 For some guidance, take a look at this list of novels inspired by Shakespeare — or just rewatch Clueless.

 2. Your greatest fantasy, come true